pl0erre/text-sketch-api/README.md

 #### Major fearures missing
 ##### 1. Notification system.
 - Currently there is no feedback for the user if username/email and password do not match set requirements.
+- To sign up: - the email-adress needs to be in xxx@xxx.xx form
+              - the password must include one capital letter, one number and at least 8 characters

 ##### 2. Entry Information
 - Visitors who do not know what this website is about need info!